dimitarnt/JSON-File-Parser/README.md

 in a JSON array.
 For example "members/1/name" removes the JSON pair with the key "name" or "colous/2" removes the third element in the JSON array.

-**9) move** - Moves a JSON pair from a JSON object or an element from a JSON array to another place in the file.
+**9) move** - Move a JSON pair from a JSON object or an element from a JSON array to another place in the file.

 Moving TO a JSON object is done by giving the path to move from and the path to move to.